 Both Alzheimer’s and Parkinson’s disease involve the accumulation of abnormal proteins in specific subsets of neurons.
 Autophagy works to remove substandard subcellular parts and unused proteins that can accumulate and cause inflammation and oxidative stress.

-Many neurodegenerative conditions have in common some degree of mitochondrial dysfunction.
+Many neurodegenerative conditions have some degree of mitochondrial dysfunction in common.
 The mitochondria in the cells produce 90 percent of the energy needed to support organ function and sustain life.

 How to begin intermittent fasting

 As we age, we no longer recycle damage as readily.
 Normalizing the autophagy system could theoretically help damaged cells clear out toxic accumulated proteins.
 Doctors therefore recommend fasting for short periods to activate this system as well as increase the number and quality of mitochondria.
 Instituting intermittent fasting or any other nutrition program should be done under the supervision of a medical professional or specialist who is experienced in your particular health history and medical condition.

 There are many ways to fast, some healthier than others.
 Animal studies show the greatest metabolic enhancement is directly proportional to the length of fasting during the inactive phase of the day before and after sleep to allow the body to eliminate toxins and damaged structures and rejuvenate tissues.
 The simplest approach recommended under the MEND protocol is time-restricted feeding that ensures 12 hours of fasting during the non-active part of the day.
 This technique has shown significant results in helping restore health and tissue function during sleep.